Purpose of the Scheme

-For applicant company, the application form should be submitted together with one photocopy each of the Certificate of Incorporation, Business Registration Certificate and Incorporation Form (Form NNC1) or Annual Return (Form NAR1) filed with the Companies Registry and address proof.
-Representative of company applicant will be required to produce an authorisation letter issued by the company duly authorising him/her to act for and on behalf of the company in the application for PAG.
+For applicant company, the application form should be submitted together with one photocopy for each of the following: Certificate of Incorporation, Business Registration Certificate and Incorporation Form (Form NNC1) or Annual Return (Form NAR1) filed with the Companies Registry and address proof.
+Representative of the applicant company will be required to produce an authorisation letter issued by the company duly authorising him/her to act for and on behalf of the company in the application for PAG.

-All local companies, Hong Kong permanent residents or Hong Kong residents permitted to remain in Hong Kong for not less than seven years who have never owned any patents before will be eligible.
+All local companies, Hong Kong permanent residents or Hong Kong residents permitted to remain in Hong Kong for not less than seven years who have never owned any patents before are eligible.